DoctorLogicProduct/DoctorLogicProduct.github.io/_pages/products/success-insights/success-insights.md

   component_css: feature
   headline: "Dedicated Customer Success Manager"
   class: success-insights__feature--1
   text: "We believe in providing the technology and the talent necessary to bring growth to your practice.
-Your Customer Success Manager provides campaign performance insights, best practices, and information on how you can optimize your strategy and acheive your marketing goals."
+Your Customer Success Manager provides campaign performance insights, best practices, and information on how you can optimize your strategy and achieve your marketing goals."
   btn:
   img: "/img/products/success-insights/customer-success.jpg"
   alt: "Dedicated Success Managers"